 This would reduce China’s overhang of industrial capacity, and would probably accelerate state-owned enterprise reform.
 Likewise, capital account liberalisation would promote faster growth in services at the expense of manufacturing.
 These trends would help rebalance the economy away from state-directed manufacturing enterprises, and lower the investment rate and the size of export capacity.
 This would lower the current account surplus over the longer-term.

 Excess savings pose systemic risks to China’s domestic financial system.
 Such circumstances are unsustainable.
 Since imbalances grow year by year, further market opening will, inevitably, proceed sooner rather than later.
 The internationalisation of the renminbi may have stalled over the last 12 months, but the long-term trajectory shows it taking its rightful place as a major global currency.

 Elliot Hentov is Head of Policy & Research, Official Institutions Group, at State Street Global Advisors, and a Member of the OMFIF Advisory Board.

 This is the second article in a two-part series on market liberalisation in China.
-The first part appeared on 2 October.
+The first part is available here.